radrich/richarmstrong.net/_posts/2018-08-08-behind-the-scenes-of-the-abstract-organic-ipad-doodling-class.md

 ---
 title: "Behind The Scenes of The Abstract & Organic iPad Doodling Class"
-desc: "A behind the scenes look at The Abstract & Organic iPad Doodling Class"
+description: "A behind the scenes look at The Abstract & Organic iPad Doodling Class"
 image: 'img/behind-scenes-thumb.jpg'
 background_color: "#111111"
 color: "white"